oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : REQUIRED The scope claim is defined in {{Section 4.2 of RFC8693}}.
 Note that the value of this claim is determined by the TTS and is not required to match the requested scope nor the scope in any supplied external token.

 `tctx`:
-: OPTIONAL A JSON object that contains values that remain immutable throughout the call chain.
+: OPTIONAL A JSON object that contains values that remain immutable throughout the Call Chain.

 `rctx`:
 : OPTIONAL A JSON object that describes the environmental context of the requested transaction.